 Final Copy II on the Amiga 1200HD (1993) — One of the nicest word processors for AmigaDOS 2.x era Amigas was SoftWood‘s Final Copy II.
 It had a very clean interface, was fairly feature rich, and was responsive to use on standard config hardware.
 Final Copy II supported both the standard Amiga Compugraphic outline fonts as well as PostScript Type 1 fonts.
 I printed out my work on the excellent Epson Action Printer 3250 24-pin printer.

 Microsoft Word for Windows on the 486 66 PC (1994) — And, of course, we come to this.
 Microsoft Word.
 I ran this on my eCesys 486 66 PC under Windows 3.1 as well as under Windows 95.
 (How I came by owning the Windows version of Word is an interesting story.)
 Later, I ran it on my Macs from the Power Macintosh G3 up through my current iMac desktop, and on my work PC and MacBook Pro at the office.
 I don’t do much word processing these days, but when I do it’s usually in Word.
 The days of competing word processors really ended after Word had been on the market for a few years.

-I’ve not listed every word processor I’ve ever used on the various systems I’ve owned over the years, but these are the ones that stand out the most.
+I’ve not listed every word processor I’ve ever used on the various systems I’ve owned over the years, but these are the ones that stand out the most to me.
 As mentioned above, when I do have a need to use a word processor, I typically use Word.
-I own Pages for OS X and use it here and there, but really my processing of words mostly involves code and code editors like PHPStorm and Sublime Text.
+I own Pages for OS X and use it here and there, but really my processing of words mostly involves code and code editors like VSCode and Sublime Text.
 Growing up, my wife used WordStar on the family’s Kaypro and WordPerfect during college and law school on a DOS laptop.
 My 10-year-old daughter started using a word processor three years younger than I did, and it’s not even a traditionally executing application; she uses Google Docs on her Chromebook, as per her school.